mostlyken/aws-mostly-one-pager/README.md

 To address this challenge, AWS is partnering with MOSTLY AI, the industry leader in privacy-preserving structured synthetic data.

-By applying advanced generative AI techniques such as GANs and VAEs, MOSTLY AI’s technology creates fully anonymous yet highly representative synthetic datasets for both tabular and time-series data.
+By applying an advanced auto-regressive architecture, MOSTLY AI’s technology creates fully anonymous yet highly representative synthetic datasets for both tabular and time-series data.
 This allows enterprises to safely utilize their sensitive data assets while ensuring compliance with the strictest regulatory requirements.

 ### Use cases for Synthetic Data and Mock Data